BrandeisPatrick/illusion-of-thinking-paper/README.md

 ## How It Works

-This demo uses **pre-cached responses** from OpenAI's GPT-5 models.
+This demo uses **pre-cached responses** from OpenAI's reasoning models.
 No API key needed!

 All 18 combinations (3 models x 3 difficulties x 2 thinking modes) have been pre-generated with: